 Wanderlust literally means the desire to wander or travel.

-Traveling, however, doesn’t always involve a passport, a plane ticket, and a luggage.
+Traveling, however, doesn’t always involve a passport, a plane ticket, and a suitcase.
 Situations sometimes block foreign travel plans – money, work, family, health, etc.

 Are you bummed out that you’re in a financial rut and can’t travel soon?
 You don’t need to beat yourself up.
 Sometimes, all you need is a little escapism.

 Here are 13 ideas on how to fuel your wanderlust even if you’re not actually traveling:

 This may sound absurd but did you know that we are happier when PLANNING a trip than ON THE ACTUAL trip?

 Even a 2010 study has found a boost in happiness among vacationers during the planning stages of the trip.
 The study concludes that it’s the anticipation buildup that makes people happy.